Protecting your data

 As a cloud-service, the security of your data is our top priority.
 We've outlined important measures to keep your data private below.
 We employ a broad range of additional safeguards and protective measures that would be either (i) too complicated to explain or (ii) unwise to share with the public.
 Please do get touch if you have any questions.

-Our application is hosted on servers provided by Microsoft Azure in the European Union.
-Microsoft Azure is a leading "platform as a service" provider that allows customers (including MunichRe, KPMG, AXA, and others) to develop, run and manage applications without the complexity of building and maintaining the infrastructure associated with it.
+Our application is hosted on servers provided by Amazon Web Services in its European data centers.
+Amazon Web Services is a leading "platform as a service" provider that allows customers (including Siemens, Novartis, Nasdaq, Vodafone and others) to develop, run and manage applications without the complexity of building and maintaining the infrastructure associated with it.
 It provides best-in-class security infrastructure, takes care of back-ups, logging, auditing and other infrastructure-related services.

 - ISO 27001

 - ISO 27017